3T3 cells: Modern developments

 Despite being over 60 years old, the 3T3 lineage remains widely used and embedded into cell biology research.
 Advances in molecular profiling, genome editing, and live-cell imaging continue to show new aspects of this classic fibroblast model.
 Recent work has focused on genetic and phenotypic evolution within long-term cultures of 3T3 cells.
-For example, in a 2025 study by Zhang et al. a new cell line derived from NIH-3T3 fibroblasts exhibited early transformation markers, oncogenic mutations, and autophagy pathway dependency for survival (Zhang et al., 2025).
+For example, in a 2025 study by Zhang et al. a new cell line derived from NIH-3T3 fibroblasts exhibited early transformation markers, oncogenic mutations, and autophagy pathway dependency for survival.
 These findings illustrate how even stable cell lines have the ability to acquire novel traits under long-term culture, which further supports the importance of monitoring cell line identity and genetic drift.

 At the same time, research using 3T3-L1 and related sublines continues to expand into new areas of metabolic disease and signal transduction.
 For example, omics analyses now map the transcriptional networks that govern adipogenesis and lipid metabolism.
-This helps to combine cell culture studies with clinical insights into obesity and diabetes (Kim et al., 2024).
+This helps to combine cell culture studies with clinical insights into obesity and diabetes.
 The persistence of 3T3 cells in modern research highlights their adaptability as experimental tools.
 Whether they are used in molecular biology, oncology, or metabolic physiology, these fibroblasts are a fundamental resource for learning and observing cell behavior and mechanisms.